Supreme Court of India

 - The India High Courts Act 1861 created High Courts for various provinces and abolished Supreme Courts at Calcutta, Madras, and Bombay and also the Sadar Adalats in Presidency towns.

 - These High Courts had the distinction of being the highest Courts for all cases till the creation of the Federal Court of India under the Government of India Act 1935.

 - The Indian constitution provides for a provision of Supreme Court under Part V (The Union) and Chapter 6 (The Union Judiciary).

-- Articles 124 to 147 in Part V of the Constitution deal with the organisation, independence, jurisdiction, powers, and procedures of the Supreme Court.
+- Articles 124 to 147 in Part V of the Constitution deal with the organization, independence, jurisdiction, powers, and procedures of the Supreme Court.

 - The Indian constitution under Article 124(1) states that there shall be a Supreme Court of India constituting of a Chief Justice of India (CJI) and, until Parliament by law prescribes a larger number, of not more than seven other Judges.